shaunwang1350/MyersBriggsMLProject/README.md

     - "J-P"
 - Depending on the final presentation of the dashboard, we may either keep the four labels separate, or group together into 16 possible variations.

+## Objectives
+Our objectives are divided into four segments with 4 different contributor roles:

+#### Segment 1:
+* Selected topic
+* Reason why they selected their topic ✓ Description of their source of data
+* Questions they hope to answer with the data
+* README.md: Description of the communication protocols
+* At least one branch for each team member
+* Each team member has at least four commits from the duration of the first segment
+* Takes in data in from the provisional database
+* Outputs label(s) for input data
+* Sample data that mimics the expected final database structure or schema
+* Draft machine learning module is connected to the provisional database

+#### Segment 2:
+* Description of the data exploration phase of the project
+* Description of the analysis phase of the project
+* Some code necessary to complete the machine learning portion of the project
+* Outline of the project (this may include images, but should be easy to follow and digest)
+* At least one branch for each team member
+* Each team member has at least four commits for the duration of the second segment (eight total commits per person)
+* Description of preliminary data preprocessing
+* Description of preliminary feature engineering and preliminary feature selection, including their decision- making process
+* Description of how data was split into training and testing sets
+* Explanation of model choice, including limitations and benefits
+* Database stores static data for use during the project
+* Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+* Includes at least two tables (or collections, if using MongoDB)
+* Includes at least one join using the database language (not including any joins in Pandas)
+* Includes at least one connection string (using SQLAlchemy or PyMongo)
+* Storyboard on Google Slide(s)
+* Description of the tool(s) that will be used to create final dashboard
+* Description of interactive element(s)

+#### Segment 3:
+* Technologies, languages, tools, and algorithms used throughout the project
+* All code necessary to perform exploratory analysis
+* Most code necessary to complete the machine learning portion of the project
+* Description of the communication protocols has been removed
+* Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest)
+* Link to Google Slides draft presentation
+* At least one branch for each team member
+* Each team member has at least four commits for the duration of the third segment (12 total commits per person)
+* Description of data preprocessing
+* Description of feature engineering and the feature selection, including their decision- making process
+* Description of how data was split into training and testing sets
+* Explanation of model choice, including limitations and benefits
+* Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+* Description of how they have trained the model thus far, and any additional training that will take place
+* Description of current accuracy score
+* Images from the initial analysis
+* Data (images or report) from the machine learning task
+* At least one interactive element

+#### Segment 4:
+* Selected topic
+* Reason why they selected their topic
+* Description of their source of data
+* Questions they hope to answer with the data
+* Description of the data exploration phase of the project
+* Description of the analysis phase of the project
+* Technologies, languages, tools, and algorithms used throughout the project ✓ Result of analysis
+* Recommendation for future analysis
+* Anything the team would have done differently
+* Slides are primarily images or graphics (rather than primarily text)
+* Images are clear, in high-definition, and directly illustrative of subject matter Live Presentation
+* All team members present in equal proportions
+* The team demonstrates interactivity of dashboard in real time
+* The presentation falls within any time limits provided by instructor ✓ Submission includes speaker notes, flashcards, or a video of the presentation rehearsal
+* All code necessary to perform exploratory analysis
+* All code necessary to complete machine learning portion of project ✓ Any images that have been created (at least three)
+* Requirements.txt file
+* Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest)
+* Link to dashboard (or link to video of dashboard demo)
+* Link to Google Slides presentation
+* At least one branch for each team member
+* Each team member has at least four commits for the duration of the final segment (16 total commits per person)
+* Description of data preprocessing
+* Description of feature engineering and the feature selection, including the team's decision-making process
+* Description of how data was split into training and testing sets
+* Explanation of model choice, including limitations and benefits
+* Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+* Description of how model was trained (or retrained, if they are using an existing model)
+* Description and explanation of model’s confusion matrix, including final accuracy score

 ## Communication Protocol
 Our main media of communication are currently:
 1. Slack (Standard Communication)